scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 The Gaia dataset
 ----------------

 The Gaia DR3 dataset is a catalog containing information on 1.7 billion stars in our galaxy.
-For this work, we extracted the 3D coordinates and magnitudes of 1.4 billion stars (those with parallax not being a NaN).
-When stored as a regular binary table, the dataset is 22 GB in size (uncompressed).
-However, we converted this tabular dataset into a sphere of radius 10_000 light years, and frame it into a 3D array of shape (10_000, 10_000, 10_000), where each cell represents a cube of 2 light year per side, and contains the magnitude of every star inside it (provided that the average distance between stars in the Milky ways is about 5 light years, very few cells will contain more than one star).
+For this work, we extracted the 3D coordinates and magnitudes of 1.4 billion stars (those with non-null parallax values).
+When stored as a binary table, the dataset is 22 GB in size (uncompressed).

+However, we converted the tabular dataset into a sphere with a radius of 10,000 light years and framed it into a 3D array of shape (10,000, 10,000, 10,000).
+Each cell in the array represents a cube of 2 light years per side and contains the magnitude (brightness) of every star within it.
+Given that the average distance between stars in the Milky Way is about 5 light years, very few cells will contain more than one star.
 This 3D array contains 0.7 billion stars, which is a significant portion of the Gaia catalog.

-The magnitude (brightness) of each star is stored as a float32, and, therefore, the total dataset size is 3.7 TB.
-However, by using compression via Blosc2, we can reduce its size to 10 GB.
-This is because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost completelly.
+The magnitude of each star is stored as a float32, resulting in a total dataset size of 3.7 TB.
+However, we can greatly reduce its size to 14 GB by using compression.
+This is possible because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost entirely.
+Additionally, by using lossy compression (via the internal :code:`TRUNC_PREC` filter) to retain only 2 significant digits in the star's magnitude, we can further reduce the size to a mere 8 GB.

 .. figure:: 3d-view-milkyway-inverse.png
    :scale: 25%